Steven Fletcher (politician): Legislation introduced by Fletcher as an MLA

 The Conflict of Interest Amendment Act.
-This legislations purpose is to update the current legislation which Fletcher describes as "woefully inadequate".
+This legislation's purpose is to update the current legislation, which Fletcher describes as "woefully inadequate".

 The Electoral Divisions Amendment Act.
-This legislation would reduce the number of seats in the Manitoba legislature by 8.
-The current number of sitting MLA's are 57, Fletchers bill would reduce is to 49 by the next election.
-Fletcher argues that we are over governed in Manitoba, there would be significant cost savings and increase the competition to be an MLA.
+This legislation would reduce the number of seats in the Manitoba legislature by eight.
+The current number of sitting MLAs are 57, Fletcher's bill would reduce this to 49 by the next election.
+He argues that Manitoba is over-governed, that there would be significant cost savings, and that it would increase the competition to be an MLA.

 The Manitoba Public Insurance Act.
-This bill would remove artificial caps that penalize youth, and the catastrophically injured given Manitoba's no fault system for automobile collisions.
+This bill would remove artificial caps that penalize youth and the catastrophically injured, given Manitoba's no-fault system for automobile collisions.

 Brookside Cemetery Recognition Act.
-This legislation will recognize one of the largest Commonwealth cemetery's in the world, and Winnipeg's oldest cemetery's.
+This legislation will recognize one of the largest Commonwealth cemetery's in the world, and Winnipeg's oldest cemeteries.
 Many historic figures have been laid to rest here.

 The Legal Profession Amendment Act (Queen's Counsel Appointments).
-This legislation recognizes lawyers who have served society with distinction, it will bring Manitoba inline with other provinces.
+This legislation recognizes lawyers who have served society with distinction.
+It will bring Manitoba in line with other provinces.

-Fletcher also announced that he would be launching a constitutional court challenge against the legislation introduced by the previous government affecting parliamentary privilege.
+Fletcher announced that he would launch a constitutional court challenge against the legislation introduced by the previous government affecting parliamentary privilege.

-Fletcher has also challenged the Manitoba legislature to become more accessible to Manitobans, in particular the legislative buildings needed to be updated to meet modern wheelchair accessible laws.
+Fletcher has challenged the Manitoba legislature to become more accessible to Manitobans.
+In particular, the legislative buildings needed to be updated to meet modern wheelchair accessible laws.

 Return to federal politics

-On 22 May 2019, Fletcher announced he would run again for his former seat in Charleswood—St. James—Assiniboia—Headingley for the party of another former Conservative minister Maxime Bernier with the People's Party of Canada.
+On 22 May 2019, Fletcher announced that he would run again for his former seat in Charleswood—St. James—Assiniboia—Headingley for the party of another former Conservative minister Maxime Bernier with the People's Party of Canada.
 Fletcher claimed that he and Bernier are "ideological soulmates."